Symptoms of Carpal Tunnel

 Treatments for Carpal Tunnel

 There are a variety of treatments available for carpal tunnel.
 The conventional standard of care for the medical approach is prescribing medication, physical therapy and bracing until it becomes acute enough to perform operation and advances.
 Unfortunately none of these systems really fix the issue.
+If you want better physical therapist, you should refer this site BetterPT.com.
 Drug may relieve pain short term however will not re arrange the bones into their proper place.
 Neither will bracing the wrist with splints.
 Operation is performed by cutting the ligament across the opening of the “C” so that the tunnel is enlarged enabling the pressure to be relieved from the nerve.
 This leaves the wrist unstable and frequently the bones shift even more over time.
 All of these strategies commonly just offer a temporary or short term alternative and exclusively focus on pain reduction.

 This is frequently caused by mis aligned bones.
 The bones must be realigned by someone with extensive training including a Foot and Hand Chiropractor once identified.